 For future purposes, we recommend always inputting the bare minimum of information when making a purchase or setting up an online account.
 The less information hackers have to work with, the less vulnerable you are.

 Though most email clients have methods to block spam and phishing attempts, they are not 100% effective.
 When receiving an unexpected email from a seemingly trustworthy source, do not open any attachments.
 Phishing emails often use scare tactics to force users to open the attachment.
 If you are ever unsure about an email from a trustworthy company, give them a call.
 This will usually let you verify whether the attachment is legitimate or not.
 A good antivirus program can also aid in protection from malware, trojans, and other dangers.

 In cases of password exposure, we recommend users use different passwords for each unique account.
 This way, security breaches such as this one don’t result in multiple accounts being compromised.
 It is also good practice to change your password every 90 days.

 Why Should I Trust WizCase?

 WizCase is a widely popular web security platform offering advice and tips for thousands of readers every week.
-Translated into over 30 languages, our website has gained the trust of a wide number of people worldwide.
-Our team regularly discovers new data breaches across the internet and contacts them to companies responsible for them prior to publishing any reports.
+Our website has been translated into more than 30 languages, earning the trust of a broad audience globally.
+I consistently identify fresh data breaches on the internet and reach out to the responsible companies before releasing any reports.
 We have found breaches affecting many different companies from news websites, to popular dating apps, and to the medical industry.
 Together, we’re working hard towards creating a safer online environment for everyone.